A Leader Among Rural Schools

 - Web-based program allowing parents to monitor grades, assignments, and progress online

-To learn more, call (308) 848-2226, e-mail Principal Dawn Lewis, or visit the Arnold Public Schools web site.
+To learn more, call (308) 848-2226, e-mail Principal Joel Morgan, or visit the Arnold Public Schools web site.
 We are happy to arrange personal tours.

 Katie Coleman is the owner and teacher of the Arnold Preschool.
 She provides children with outstanding educational opportunities.
 The focus at Arnold Preschool is building a strong foundation in the four major areas of intellectual, social, emotional, and physical learning.
 Preschoolers enjoy quality instruction in a careful curriculum to stimulate problem solving and creativity in a healthy and safe learning environment.
 Each child is recognized as an individual and is carefully guided to full potential.